TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/networking/enet_lld/enet_supported_phy_guide.md

   \imageStyle{EnetSupportedPhyExtendedCfg.png,width:65%}
   \image html EnetSupportedPhyExtendedCfg.png

-# Using Ethphy devices not supported out-of-box
+# Using Ethphy Devices not Supported Out-of-Box

 You can find the guide for using a custom ethphy device and implementing a new custom PHY Driver **[here](\ref custom_enetphy_guide)**.

-# MAC2MAC feature (NO-PHY mode)
+# MAC2MAC Feature (NO-PHY mode)

 You can find the guide to enable MAC2MAC support **[here](\ref enet_mac2mac_top)**.